Benjovengo/DAppsage/README.md

 - Transparent Monetization: DAppsage offers a transparent monetization model where content creators receive fair compensation for their work, based on user engagement and contribution.

 Overall, DAppsage is a powerful tool that can help content creators and journalists maintain their independence and integrity in the face of censorship and media manipulation.
 The open-source nature of the project makes it accessible to anyone who wants to contribute to building a more free and open society.

+## Blockchain Development Overview

+**Audit-ready smart contracts.**

+- The project is documented using the NatSpec convention, tested using Slither, Echidna and Manticore.